 Unlike immuno-oncology approaches that solely seek to relieve immune suppression, Boltbody ISACs act by engaging the immune system at multiple points in the cancer immunity cycle.
-Boltbody ISACs activate tumor-associated myeloid cells, leading to tumor phagocytosis and the presentation of tumor neoantigens to T cells that enable a productive anti-cancer response.
+Boltbody ISACs activate tumor-associated myeloid cells, leading to tumor phagocytosis and the presentation of tumor neoantigens to

+T cells that enable a productive anti-cancer response.
 The following key features provide us with the opportunity to develop robust applications across various solid tumors designed to deliver effective and safe therapeutics that provide durable responses.

-- Ability to address difficult-to-treat solid tumors including those refractory to current treatments; - Engaging the body's innate and adaptive immune responses; - Generation of immunological memory with epitope spreading to provide long-term anti-tumor responses and protect against recurrence; - Ability to target tumor antigens with less dense cell surface expression; - Capability to modulate myeloid cell activity via TLR potency and selectivity and Fc engineering; - Favorable safety and tolerability profile by avoiding unintended systemic immune stimulation; and - Potential to benefit patients who have a defective adaptive immune response.
+- Ability to address difficult-to-treat solid tumors including those refractory to current treatments; - Engaging the body's innate and adaptive immune responses; - Generation of immunological memory with epitope spreading to provide long-term anti-tumor responses and protect against recurrence; - Ability to target tumor antigens with less dense cell surface expression; - Capability to modulate myeloid cell activity via TLR potency and selectivity and Fc engineering; - Well tolerated in preclinical studies by avoiding unintended systemic immune stimulation; and - Potential to benefit patients who have a defective adaptive immune response.

 Our lead product candidate, BDC-1001, is currently in clinical development for the treatment of patients with HER2-expressing solid tumors, including those with HER2-low tumors.
 We have designed BDC-1001 as a Boltbody ISAC comprised of a HER2-targeting biosimilar trastuzumab conjugated to one of our proprietary TLR7/8 agonists to maximize the potential anti-tumor response.
-Through our preclinical studies, we have demonstrated that systemic administration of HER2 Boltbody ISACs exhibited localized immune activation that resulted in single agent activity that generated complete tumor regression and immunological memory against cancers with epitope spreading.
-Furthermore, preclinical data showed compelling anti-tumor efficacy against established tumors resistant to trastuzumab and ado-trastuzumab emtansine, and immunological memory providing protection against tumor cells that no longer express the HER2 antigen.
-Our observed preclinical anti-tumor response coupled with a favorable safety profile based upon GLP toxicology studies leads us to believe that BDC-1001 offers the potential for long-term and meaningful response for patients with HER2-expressing cancers, including HER2-low tumors.
+Through our preclinical studies in mice, we have demonstrated that systemic administration of HER2 Boltbody ISACs exhibited localized immune activation that resulted in single agent activity that eliminated large (~500 mm3) tumors and generated immunological memory against cancers with epitope spreading.
+Furthermore, preclinical data showed anti-tumor activity against established tumors resistant to trastuzumab and ado-trastuzumab emtansine, and immunological memory providing protection against tumor cells that no longer express the HER2 antigen.
+Our observed preclinical anti-tumor response coupled with a lack of adverse safety signals in our non-human primate GLP toxicology studies leads us to believe that BDC-1001 offers the potential for long-term and meaningful response for patients with HER2-expressing cancers, including HER2-low tumors.
 We initiated a Phase 1/2 trial of BDC-1001 in the first quarter of 2020 for the treatment of patients with HER2-expressing solid tumors.
 We are currently in the dose escalation portion of the trial and expect to advance into Phase 2 dose expansions in 2021 in four clinically important and commercially compelling indications.
 We anticipate that our Phase 1/2 data will provide us with clinical proof of concept for our HER2 Boltbody ISAC approach.